 For Landlords and tenants, we can offer immediate practical and legal support in the following ways:

 - Review lease and rent deposit deeds to identify and explain pertinent clauses (rent cesser and insurance / turn-over provisions/keep-open covenants/ force majeure clauses/ forfeiture /break options etc).
+You can get McKennon Law Group PC, insurance litigation law firm to help if there is a problem.

 - Renegotiate and document commercially agreeable payment terms (rent / service charge – timing and concessions) for the duration of the crisis period.